 Among the most honorable actions adult children can make is to offer to care for their elderly parent in their home.
 Our parents raised us while we were kids, so it seems appropriate to reciprocate when it becomes hazardous for Dad or Mom to live on their own.
 However, there are a wide variety of concerns to work out with your siblings before taking this step.
-Live Well at Home, the top providers of Lincoln dementia care, shares the key questions to consider to obtain the best care solution for your loved one:
+Live Well at Home, the leading supplier of Lincoln dementia care, shares the key questions to ask in order to get the best care solution for your loved one:

 Do you or one of your brothers or sisters have sufficient room?
 If setting aside a room for Mom will result in rearranging of the kids’ bedrooms, such as doubling up sisters to share a room or requiring a family member to start sleeping on the couch, it’s essential to weigh this disruption against the advantages to the senior parent.